 Commonwealth Fusion Systems

-CFS’s Series B2 came four years after its $1.8 billion Series B, which helped catapult the company into the pole position.
-Since then, the startup has been hard at work in Massachusetts building Sparc, its first-of-a-kind power plant intended to produce power at what it calls “commercially relevant” levels.
+CFS’s catapulted into the lead in 2021 with a $1.8 billion Series B. Since then, the startup has been hard at work in Massachusetts building Sparc, its first-of-a-kind power plant intended to produce power at what it calls “commercially relevant” levels.
+The company says Sparc should reach scientific breakeven — also known as Q > 1 — sometime in 2027.

 Sparc’s reactor is a tokamak design, which resembles a doughnut.
 The D-shaped cross section is wound with high-temperature superconducting tape, which, when energized, generates a powerful magnetic field that will contain and compress the superheated plasma.
 Heat generated from the reaction is converted to steam to power a turbine.
 CFS designed its magnets in collaboration with MIT, where co-founder and CEO Bob Mumgaard worked as a researcher on fusion reactor designs and high-temperature superconductors.